|Share / Tweet / Pin Me!|

 The pretérito is the Spanish simple past tense, used to talk about things that were completed in the past.

 |Compré una chaqueta.||I bought a jacket.|

 |Fueron al banco tres veces.||They went to the bank three times.|

 |¿Hiciste tu tarea?||Did you do your homework?|

 The pretérito is also known as the pretérito indefinido, to distinguish it from other Spanish past tenses like the préterito imperfecto (which I’ve always called simply imperfecto).
-These and other Spanish tenses have a many different names, as you can see in this table of Spanish tense names.
+These and other Spanish tenses have many different names, as you can see in this table of Spanish tense names.